The translation of this document is outdated.

 4) the establishment of new local government structural units

-or workplaces in rural territory or city administrations;
+or workplaces in rural territory or town administrations;

 5) the development of an annual operational plan of rural

-6) other issues related to the activities of administration of
+6) other issues related to the activities of administrations

 [17 July 2008]